hackshackers/hackshackers-hugo/content/news/2019/01/starting-year-115-groups-more-to-come.md

 - Newsletter
 ---

 Welcome to 2019, hacks and hackers!
-In 2018, Hacks/Hackers grew by seven chapters on four continents, bringing us up to [115 chapters around the world](hackshackers.com/groups), and more in the works.
+In 2018, Hacks/Hackers grew by seven groups on four continents, bringing us up to [115 groups around the world](hackshackers.com/groups), and more in the works.
 Local groups held more than 100 events, from fake news in Dar es Salaam to crowdsourcing in Berlin.

 {{< tweet 1076060032251289600 >}}